ArchipelagoMW/Archipelago/docs/sphinx/NetworkProtocol.md

 ```

 ## (Server -> Client)
-These packets are are sent from the multiworld server to the client.
+These packets are sent from the multiworld server to the client.
 They are not messages which the server accepts.
 * [RoomInfo](#roominfo)
 * [ConnectionRefused](#connectionrefused)
 * [Connected](#connected)